abrahamnash/inner-being/_posts/2023-12-01-spirituality-vision-nothing.markdown

 ---
 layout: post
-title: "Spirituality, that which is no-thing "
+title: "Embracing the Paradox of Spirituality"
 date: 2023-12-01
-categories: spirituality, vision
+categories: spirituality, paradox
 ---

 Life revels in paradoxes.
 'No-thing' and 'every-thing', are one and the same.
 They coexist in a harmonious balance.
 These things are both dualities to be resolved, and intertwined realities to be experienced and felt.
 They reflect the multifaceted nature of truth.